top of page

 • Designed and set dressed 5 environments with scene-specific visuals to amplify the game feel, historical facts, and narrative.

-• Optimized scenes to be performant for the web and low-end devices.
+• Optimized scenes to be performant for the web and mobile devices.

 The idea for this game came from the theme - "Root".

-The enormous essence of what root can be led to an introspective moment of self-reflecting on my life:
+The enormous essence of what root can lead to an introspective moment of self-reflecting on my life:

-Everyone and everything's present is an incremental result of their history/past.
+The present is an incremental result of the history/past.

 This eventually became the foundation of the gameplay focusing heavily on the interconnection between the past and the present as puzzle manipulators.
 You will travel back in time to the same location with a different layout.

-For the core gameplay, we want an intuitive and explorative approach to engage the players with the world and the dynamic puzzles.
+We wanted an intuitive and explorative approach to engage the players with the world and the puzzles.
 Therefore, the core game loop revolves around navigation and exploration:

 1. Navigate within the scene to reach the BaGua well to retrieve the mirror.